 Tax on USA-inherited 401k / IRA withdrawal / distribution

 Inherited IRA distributions are taxed as ordinary income is the primary rule.
 There are some exceptions to this headline.
 Generally, the distribution from an inherited IRA is added to your taxable income for that year.
 This means it is taxed at your current income tax rate.
-Under the UK-US Dual Taxation Agreement, there are exceptions to the double taxation in the USA and United Kingdom.
+Under the UK-US Dual Taxation Agreement, there are exceptions to double taxation in the USA and the United Kingdom.
 Roth IRAs withdrawals are not taxed in the US or UK, because of clause 1b.
 Lump sums are taxed in the USA but not in the UK but are declarable.

 Choosing the Best Option for UK beneficiary of US pension inheritance